xalaida/laravel-nuxt-docker/README.md

 Open [http://localhost:8080](http://localhost:8080) in your browser and make sure it works

 ##### TODO LIST:
+- [ ] pass all logs into storage/logs directory
 - [ ] add a mysql branch
 - [ ] add a prod build
 - [ ] migrate to SSL